 After felling, remove the tree's branches (limbing) and cut up the tree trunk into useable lengths (bucking).
 Because most trees being cut are young, the logs are often moved by hand.
-If it is a firewood tree, we cut it to lengths that one man can manually roll downhill to the nearest skid road.
-If a lumber tree, depending on its size and the terrain, it is cut in lengths useable by the mill (from 6 to 16 feet plus 6 inches for trim).
-Small logs up to 15" in diameter and 12 feet long are pulled out with a light 6-wheel drive rubber-tire ATV with a balancing arch to minimize dragging.
-For larger logs, either horses or an old D2 small tractor with a long cable are used, depending on the area.
-Some "sensitive" and/or steep areas are not harvested or thinned, while other steep areas are lightly harvested by "long-line" cable to limit soil compaction and movement.
+If it is a firewood tree, we cut it to lengths that one person can manually roll downhill to the nearest skid road.
+If a lumber tree, depending on its size and the terrain, it is cut in lengths suitable for the mill (from 6 to 16 feet plus 6 inches for trim).
+Small logs up to 15 inches diameter and 12 feet long are pulled out with a light 6-wheel drive rubber-tire ATV with a balancing arch to minimize dragging.
+For larger logs, we use a small bulldozer.
+Some "sensitive"

+and/or steep areas are not harvested or thinned, while other steep areas are lightly harvested by "long-line" cable to limit soil compaction and movement.
 When the terrain is difficult, sometimes the best option is to take a portable mill to the log.
-The "Lucas" brand mill can be assembled almost anywhere you can walk to.
+The Lucas brand of mills can be assembled almost anywhere you can walk to.

 While cutting up a downed tree, it is a common mistake to also cut small conifers that may have been tangled in it.
 To avoid hurting the young trees, first cut the downed tree's branches around any tangled young trees and spread the slash.
 Once the young tree is released and clearly visible, return to cutting up the entire downed tree.
 Cut the slash so that it lies no more than one foot above the ground.
 Slash in contact with the soil decomposes faster.
-We also do not remove or burn the branches or leaves of fallen trees because many of the useable soil nutrients from a fallen tree are in its branches and leaves.
-By chewing up the branches, we help create rich textured soil compost.
+We also do not remove or burn the branches or leaves of fallen trees because many of the usable soil nutrients from a fallen tree are found in its branches and leaves.
+By chewing up the branches, we help create rich, textured soil compost.
 Before moving on, we clear debris around the stump and cut it close to the ground to eliminate the "stumpsville" look.

-Some trunks over 18" in diameter are left in the woods in long lengths for wildlife habitat and to protect the soil from erosion.
-The trunks are cut as long as possible and are either left as they drop or in some cases are laid parallel to the contour of the land (perpendicular to the flow of water).
-They are held in place by old stumps, large rocks, the base of snags or living low-vigor trees.
-The logs house wildlife and help walking on steep slopes.
+Some trunks over 18 inches diameter are left in the woods in long lengths for wildlife habitat and to protect the soil from erosion.
+The trunks are cut as long as possible and are either left as they drop or, in some cases, laid parallel to the contour of the land (perpendicular to the flow of water).
+They are held in place by old stumps, large rocks, the base of snags or living, low-vigor trees.
+The logs house wildlife and help with walking on steep slopes.
 They also hold soil in place and enrich it as they decompose.
-The larger the logs, both in terms of diameter and length, the greater the habitat value.
-When harvesting valuable redwood timber, it is financially difficult to choose to place valuable logs as erosion aids and habitat.
+The larger the logs (both in terms of diameter and length), the greater the habitat value.
+When harvesting valuable redwood timber, it is financially difficult to choose to place high-quality logs as erosion aids and habitat.
 Redwood logs that are difficult to remove or that have visible defects can be left for this purpose.
-Also logs of less valuable species (pine, fir, hardwoods) can also contribute to habitat and the soil.
+Also, the logs of less valuable species (pine, fir, hardwoods) can also contribute to habitat and the soil.

-Many of the Tanoak logs are hauled out and dried for firewood.
-In some areas, to limit soil movement while removing the firewood, we use 20-foot sections of 15" diameter plastic culverts that are sliced in half and placed on the forest floor.
-Firewood logs up to 15" in diameter are de-limbed, cut to manageable lengths and slid on the culvert "slides" down to the next skid trail.
+Many of the tanoak logs are hauled out and dried for firewood.
+In some areas, to limit soil movement while removing the firewood, we use 20-foot sections of 15-inch diameter plastic culverts that are sliced in half and placed on the forest floor.
+Firewood logs up to 15-inches in diameter are de-limbed, cut to manageable lengths and slid on the culvert "slides" down to the next skid trail.